Greeters & Ushers

 - A greeter/usher is one of the most important people a guest will meet at church.
 Most newcomers make a decision about returning based on the first few minutes of their visit.
 If they don’t see Christ’s love in church, they probably won’t come back.

 - Greeters/ushers should always be alert, friendly, gentle, kind, patient, positive, and upbeat.
-You should remember that many first-time guests are intimidated by a couple of main factors: the surroundings and not knowing the people.
+You should remember that many first-time guests are concerned about a few main factors: the surroundings, not knowing people, and physical/social contact.

 - Greeters/ushers should always be at their post at least 15 minutes before a service starts.
 Remember, guests often arrive early to find a Bible study class or a seat in worship.